AODBA/Simple-S3-Athena-Redshift/README.md

   "column_name_2": "data_type"
 }
 ```
- If you have the schema in the format, you will need to upload it in the same folder path as the data files with as a `.schema`
+ If you have the schema in the format, you will need to upload it in the same folder path as the data files with as a `.schema`.

+ Reffer to [Athena Data Types](https://docs.aws.amazon.com/athena/latest/ug/data-types.html) for designing the .schema file

 ### Infer Schema - default option if no `.schema` file is provided
 When the schema is infered the data needs to have a Header so the column should reflect the actuall column names.
 Also the data types will be generic.

 Expose Parquet file as a Athena/Redshift table with ease, the analist only need to upload the file/files to an s3 bucket.